 See, now you were speaking a preteen’s language.
 I had worn my censored copy of Aliens (taped off of a Fox broadcast one night) into magnetic dust.
 I had the Kenner action figures and the little Dark Horse comics that came with.
 I had Alien 3 for the Game Boy.
 Xenomorphs were my jam, in just the same way that Doom had captivated me as a completely new way to play video games.
-And like manna from heaven, here comes a game that looks better than Doom (in magazine stills – we’ll get to that in a bit), set in the Aliens universe with all the coolest weapons, and lets you play as the Alien and Predator to boot.
+And like manna from heaven, here comes a game that looks better than Doom (at least in magazine stills), set in the Aliens universe with all the coolest weapons, and lets you play as the Alien and Predator to boot.
 NO ONE ELSE had all three cinematic badasses in a killer next-generation game – but if you wanted them, you had to live in Jaguar Country.

 Alas, I was a kid.
 If I could have bought a Jaguar with a pocket full of nickels and dirt, I would have traded all that I had.
 My parents pointed to the Super NES they bought last year and made it clear they weren’t buying another system.
 All that was left was for me to re-read the same magazine previews and dream.
 Until the present day, when I had become a big enough boy with no one in a position of supervision to stop me.
 There will likely be more reviews for Atari’s final console in the future, but for now, let’s take a look at the game that would have twelve-year-old me streaming tears of joy, and others to likely seek out their own Jaguars on various auction sites.